 “She’s very user-friendly and technically excellent.”
 “Clients really like her - she’s a practical lawyer who provides good commercial advice.”

 “Olivia Chaffin-Laird impresses with her performance in cases concerning contractual disputes, professional negligence, construction and finance.
 She is praised for her breadth of expertise and business-minded approach.
 “She cuts to the chase and is extremely commercial” “She works extremely hard and presents her cases well”

 “Very knowledgeable about the law but also very commercial.
 She gives you a balanced view.”
 “She’s a fighter and doesn’t give up.”

 Chambers UK 2016

 London Executive Aviation Ltd v Royal Bank of Scotland Plc EWHC 1516 (Ch)

-(1) Group Seven Ltd (2) Rheingold Management Inc v Ali Nasir & 9 Ors : Equity Trading Systems Ltd v Notable Services LLP & 7 Ors EWHC 2466 (Ch)
+(1) Group Seven Ltd (2) Rheingold Management Inc v Ali Nasir and 9 Ors : Equity Trading Systems Ltd v Notable Services LLP and 7 Ors EWHC 2466 (Ch)